L-Carnitine for Fat Loss: Does It Really Work?

 Is L-Carnitine Found in Natural Foods?

 Your body can produce its own carnitine, but you can also get it from food.
-The name 'carnitine' comes from the Latin word 'carnus,' meaning 'flesh' or 'meat,' which tells you its best dietary source.
+The name 'carnitine' comes from the Latin word 'carnus,' meaning 'flesh' or 'meat,' which indicates its primary dietary source.

 • Milk and Dairy Products: Contain moderate amounts.